 – Free of any coating

 When HR trimming is exported, it is usually loaded into 20ft containers.
 Due to its dense nature and if the coils are tightly wound, the average loading weight can be around 22-25mt per container.
-If the coils are tightly wound even when loaded and transport the HR trimming will stay compact and can be easily unloaded by the importer in Pakistan or India.
+If the coils are tightly wound even when loaded and transported the HR trimming will stay compact and can be easily unloaded by the importer in Pakistan or India.